gryphon538/gryphon538/README.md

-## CS & Behavioral Neuroscience @ Northeastern University '29
+CS & Behavioral Neuroscience @ Northeastern University '29
 Interested in computational neuroscience, cognitive research, and building things at the intersection of software and the brain.
 Languages & Tools
 Python, Java, JavaScript, HTML/CSS, Git, Jekyll Currently

-Researching cognitive neuroscience as an RA
-Learning Unity and C#
 Working on an ADHD diagnosis trends data analysis project

 <!--